-- Long exposures produce more noise than usual. - If ISO Auto is set, the ISO speed will be ISO 400 (p.108).
+- Long exposures produce more noise than usual. - If ISO Auto is set, the ISO speed will be ISO 400 (p.108). - Do not point the camera toward an intense light source, such as the sun on a sunny day or an intense artificial light source.
+Doing so may damage the image sensor or the camera's internal components.

-- When [4: Long exp. noise reduction] is set to [Auto] or [Enable], noise generated by the long exposure can be reduced (p.128). - For bulb exposures, using a tripod and Remote Switch RS-80N3 (sold separately) or Timer Remote Controller TC-80N3 (sold separately) is recommended (p.167). - You can also use a remote controller (sold separately, p.167) for bulb exposures.
+- When [a 4: Long exp. noise reduction] is set to [Auto] or [Enable], noise generated by the long exposure can be reduced (p.128). - For bulb exposures, using a tripod and Remote Switch RS-80N3 (sold separately) or Timer Remote Controller TC-80N3 (sold separately) is recommended (p.167). - You can also use a remote controller (sold separately, p.167) for bulb exposures.
 When you press the remote controller's transmit button, the bulb exposure will start immediately or 2 sec. later.
 Press the button again to stop the bulb exposure.